 Floris Deckers (1950) is a member of the Audit Committee and Risk Committee.
-Mr. Deckers worked in the past as CEO of Van Lanschot Bankiers and Senior Executive at ABN AMRO.
-In addition, Mr. Deckers has been chairman of the Supervisory Board of Deloitte Netherlands as well as chairman of the Supervisory Board of SBM Offshore.
+Previously, he worked as CEO of Van Lanschot Bankiers and Senior Executive at ABN AMRO.
+In addition, Mr. Deckers has been chair of the Supervisory Board of Deloitte Netherlands as well as chair of the Supervisory Board of SBM Offshore.
 Mr. Deckers is currently a member of the Supervisory Board of Arklow Shipping Group Ireland, as well as for its Dutch subsidiary, and he is a board member of the Vlerick Business School in Gent and Leuven (Belgium).